UnObama/robpol86.com/docs/my_awesome_server.rst

 vs RAID10 stressing just one other drive).
 Since encryption isn't supported by Btrfs at this time I need to use LUKS.
 Since I want to use LUKS with Btrfs my only option is to LUKS the drives first and then use Btrfs RAID ontop of them.

-To avoid having to type in the same password six times on boot I'm instead using a random key file stored in /etc. It's less safe but I'm encrypting my drives in case my server gets stolen.
+To avoid having to type in the same password four times on boot I'm instead using a random key file stored in /etc. It's less safe but I'm encrypting my drives in case my server gets stolen.
 So since I'm using a traditional LUKS password on my main SSD this key file will be encrypted anyway.